 - Development requiring planning approval (i.e. Site Plan)

 - Design review of proposed new or modified transit stations and shelters

 - Design review of new or retrofits to municipal buildings and facilities

 A working group has been established to provide input to staff on the development of the guidelines.
-The Draft design guidelines will be posted for public review and comment later this year.
-The guidelines are expected to be presented to Committees and Council in late 2019.
+The Draft design guidelines will also be posted for public review and comment.
+The guidelines are expected to be presented to Committees and Council in 2020.